AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 ---
 # Use components in Analysis Workspace

-Components in Analysis Workspace consist of dimensions, metrics, segments, and date ranges that you can drag into a project.
+Components make up the actual data of any project in Analysis Workspace.
+Components consist of dimensions, metrics, segments, and date ranges.
+You can add components to a project by dragging them into visualizations or panels.

 For overview information about the types of components you can add, see [Components overview](/help/analyze/analysis-workspace/components/analysis-workspace-components.md).

-[Components](/help/analyze/analysis-workspace/components/analysis-workspace-components.md) make up the actual data of any project.
-You can add components to visualizations or to panels.

 >[!TIP]
 >
->For information about each component, select the Info icon next to a component's name in the left rail, or see the [Analytics Components Guide](/help/components/home.md).
+>For information about each component, select the Info icon next to a component's name in the left rail of Analysis Workspace, or see the [Analytics Components Guide](/help/components/home.md).

 ## Begin adding components to a project

-1. Before you can add a component to your project, you first need to [add a panel](/help/analyze/analysis-workspace/c-panels/panels.md) or [add a visualization](/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#add-visualizations-to-a-panel) to the project.
-Components must be added to either a panel or a visualization within your Analysis Workspace project.
+1. [Add a panel](/help/analyze/analysis-workspace/c-panels/panels.md) or [add a visualization](/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#add-visualizations-to-a-panel) to the project in Analysis Workspace.

+   If you add a component to a blank project, a freeform table visualization is automatically created.

 1. Select the **[!UICONTROL Components]** icon in the left rail.